 Prof Dr Andreas Keller

-Keller's research focuses on using computer-assisted methods to analyze RNAs.
-One area of research is on the regulatory mechanisms of non-coding RNAs, as well as the effect of various influencing factors on the single-cell transcriptome, which is resolved in both time and space.
-Based on his experience in modeling regulatory influences, Keller has dedicated his HIPS department to studying the interaction of bacteria with humans.
-In this research, he explores the exchange of information and material between commensal and pathogenic bacteria, as well as their host.
-The goal is to find new producers of natural products and identify new natural products, which can serve as a starting point for the development of new active substances.
-From a medical point of view, his research aims to better understand and influence the aging process, as well as neurodegenerative diseases such as Alzheimer's and Parkinson's.
+The Department of Clinical Bioinformatics group focuses on computational methods for the analysis of nucleic acids, primarily RNAs.
+One focus of the research is on the regulatory mechanisms of non-coding RNAs and the impact of various influencing factors on the spatially and temporally resolved single-cell transcriptome.
+Based on the experience in modeling regulatory influences, the interaction of bacteria with humans is also investigated.
+Here, the exchange of information and material between commensal and pathogenic bacteria and their host is considered.
+The aim is to find new producers of natural products that can serve as a basis for the development of new active substances.
+The medical focus is to better understand and influence aging processes and neurodegenerative diseases of old age such as Alzheimer's and Parkinson's disease.